codename11/secrep/README.md

 "time_out" and "time_in" parameters are when vehicle passed the gate, make their delivery and and came back.
 "delivery_notes" are notes for specific delivery.
 Can be anything.

- - List deliveries: `list_deliveries`, method is `GET` without parameters.
+ - List deliveries: `list_deliveries`, method is `POST` without parameters.
 List all deliveries.

  - Show delivery: `show_delivery`, method is `GET` with single parameter of `id` for getting specific delivery.